bep/speedwriter/README.md

 **Speedwriter** makes it *look like* you write like a world-leading hacker or a New York Times best seller!

-This nifty little tool will be a building block in [Mammon](https://github.com/bep/mammon), a hacking scene factory for movie and television producers.
+This nifty little tool will be a building block in [Mammon](https://github.com/bep/mammon), a hacking scene app for movie and television producers.

-Just pick your text and start typing random letters as fast as you can!
-As any good magician will know: People will not notice the keys you press as long as the pace is in sync and the result is correct!
+Just pick your text and start typing random letters as fast as you can or want!
+As any good magician knows: People will not notice the wrong keys as long as the pace is in sync and the result is correct!

 ## Install